-Water softening is a treatment method for water, but unlike purification methods that evolved for the protection of human health and clean drinking water, water softening developed to help prevent industrial and domestic headaches.What is hard water?
+Water softening is a water treatment method that was developed to help prevent industrial and domestic headaches.What is hard water?

 There are two parts to this water softener:

 There’s a meter installed on the control valve that measures how much water the system is using.
-When you get close to the point that the resin tank is no longer able to soften the water, the resin tank needs to be regenerated.
+Once the resin tank is no longer able to soften your water, the resin tank needs to be regenerated.

 What is regeneration?